AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 even his salvation denied,[^232] there is not a character in the annals of Christendom more unjustly treated.

-**Eusebius** relates how **Origen** bore in his old age, as in his youth, fearful sufferings for his fidelity to his Master, and carried the scars of persecution into his grave.
+Eusebius relates how Origen bore in his old age, as in his youth, fearful sufferings for his fidelity to his Master, and carried the scars of persecution into his grave.
 No nobler witness to the truth is found in the records of Christian fidelity.
 And, as though the terrible persecutions he suffered during life were not enough, he has for fifteen hundred years borne obloquy, reproach, and denunciation from professing Christians who were unworthy to loosen his shoe latchets.
-Most of those who decried him during his lifetime, and for a century after, were men whose characters were of an inferior, and some of a very low order; but the candid **Nicephorus**, a hundred and fifty years after his death, wrote that he was "held in great glory in all the world."
+Most of those who decried him during his lifetime, and for a century after, were men whose characters were of an inferior, and some of a very low order; but the candid Nicephorus, a hundred and fifty years after his death, wrote that he was "held in great glory in all the world."

 This greatest of all Christian apologists and exegetes, and the first man in Christendom since Paul, was a distinctive Universalist.
 He could not have misunderstood or misrepresented the teachings of his Master.
 The language of the New Testament was his mother tongue.
-He derived the teachings of Christ from Christ himself in a direct line through his teacher **Clement**; and he placed the defense of Christianity on Universalistic grounds.
-When **Celsus**, in his *True Discourse*, the first great assault on Christianity, objected to Christianity on the ground that it taught punishment by fire, **Origen** replied that the threatened fire possessed a disciplinary, purifying quality that will consume in the sinner whatever evil material it can find to consume.
+He derived the teachings of Christ from Christ himself in a direct line through his teacher Clement; and he placed the defense of Christianity on Universalistic grounds.
+When Celsus, in his *True Discourse*, the first great assault on Christianity, objected to Christianity on the ground that it taught punishment by fire, Origen replied that the threatened fire possessed a disciplinary, purifying quality that will consume in the sinner whatever evil material it can find to consume.

+## Gehenna Denotes a Purifying Fire.

-**Origen** declares that Gehenna is an analogue of the Valley of Hinnom and connotates a purifying fire[^233] but intimates that it is not prudent to go further, showing that the idea of "reserve" controlled him from saying what might not be judicious.
-That God\'s fire is not material, but spiritual remorse ending in reformation, **Origen** teaches in many passages.
-He repeatedly speaks of punishment as *aionion* (mistranslated in the New Testament \"everlasting,\"
-\"eternal\") and then elaborately states and defends as Christian doctrine universal salvation beyond all *aionion* suffering and sin.
+Origen declares that Gehenna is an analogue of the Valley of Hinnom and connotates a purifying fire[^233] but intimates that it is not prudent to go further, showing that the idea of "reserve" controlled him from saying what might not be judicious.
+That God\'s fire is not material, but spiritual remorse ending in reformation, Origen teaches in many passages.
+He repeatedly speaks of punishment as *aionion* (mistranslated in the New Testament \"everlasting,\" \"eternal\") and then elaborately states and defends as Christian doctrine universal salvation beyond all *aionion* suffering and sin.

-Says the candid historian **Robertson**: \"The great object of this eminent teacher was to harmonize Christianity with philosophy.
+Says the candid historian Robertson: \"The great object of this eminent teacher was to harmonize Christianity with philosophy.
 He sought to combine in a Christian scheme the fragmentary truths scattered throughout other systems, to establish the Gospel in a form which should not present obstacles to the conversion of Jews, of Gnostics, and of cultivated heathens; and his errors arose from a too eager pursuit of